Aser97/Blog/_posts/2024-10-02-chess-olympiad.markdown

   <img src="{{ site.baseurl }}/assets/Olympiads/torch.jpg" alt="Full-size preview">
 </div>

-The second reason was the very anticipated clash between the legends of the old generation (Magnus Carlsen , Fabiano Caruana, Levon Aronian, Ding Liren etc.) and the rising young talents (Gukesh D., Pragnanandha R., Nodirbek A., etc.).
-Since the pandemic 2020, Chess has never been so popular and thousands of fans were regularly following the tournament from everywhere.
-Among all the stories and intrigues that happened during the tournament, the main one will definetly be the historic performance of the Indian team who won first place and their leader Gukesh D. (challenger for the World Champion match later this year) had an historical Elo performance of 3000, second highest in the history of the tournament.
+##### ⚔️ A generational clash at the very top
+Fans were thrilled to witness titans like Magnus Carlsen, Fabiano Caruana, Levon Aronian, and Ding Liren face off against the game’s brightest young stars—Dommaraju Gukesh, Rameshbabu Praggnanandhaa, Nodirbek Abdusattorov, and others.
+Since the pandemic in 2020, chess has never been so widely followed, with thousands of fans tracking the event live each day.

+{% include gallery.html id="olympiad-gallery-2" %}

+### 🏆 Grand finale
+Among all the storylines and surprises, one stood out: the historic victory of Team India.
+Led by 18-year-old Gukesh D., the Indians clinched gold.
+Gukesh himself delivered a staggering 3000 Elo performance, the second-highest in Olympiad history, firmly establishing him as the challenger for the World Championship match later this year.

 <div markdown="0" style="text-align:center;">
   <a href="#img-winners">